 1TB, 7200 RPM, 64MB cache, quiet & reliable!

 Add-ons like SSDs and optical drives are by no means necessary, but they may give you a better experience.
-If you’re planning on installing your OS from a disc instead of a USB flash drive then you’ll definitely need an optical drive.
+Others, like an Operating System, are basically mandatory but you have more options than just Windows 10.
+If you're planning on installing your OS from a disc instead of a USB flash drive then you'll definitely need an optical drive.

 Windows 10 USB Installer